Kno2/Kno2.ApiTestClient/README.md

 ## Running the client ##

-The build output drops the application to the standard path/to/your/repo/artifacts folder where you can simply call the console application from the command line.
+The build output drops the two applications, send.exe and download.exe to the standard path/to/your/repo/artifacts folder where you can simply call the console application from the command line.

+- Send.exe will create on message with multiple attachments and then quit.
+- Download.exe will run a awaitingemrdownload API query and process those messages as they become available.

 This header is formatted as follows: